KulaginAG/t-shop/README.md

 # T-Shop
 ## Project Description:
-T-Shop is an online clothing shop from a parallel universe.
-It has 5 million customers, the number of which is constantly growing.
+T-Shop is an online clothing store from a parallel universe.
+It has 500,000 customers, the number of which is constantly growing.

 ## Project Objective:
 Build a simplified full-cycle process (from raw data generation to visualisation).